 Any Given Sunday

 Worship services at First Universalist may feel familiar and strange, simultaneously.
 We have a morning message, we sing hymns together, we sit in pews.
 But during that service, we explore many different ideas and faith traditions.
-We are boundless in our joyous curiousity and embrace experiences that push us and encourage growth.
+We are boundless in curiosity and embrace experiences that push us and encourage growth.
 Topics may include delving into reason and scientific knowledge, understanding the humanist belief of the necessity of good works on this earth, struggling with the nature of the divine or searching for divinity within ourselves, finding the commonalities between diverse religions, or welcoming in those with diverse perspectives and viewpoints.

 Visit us a few times to find the rhythms of our Sunday mornings and to be surprised and challenged by new ideas and spiritual growth.
 Ask us about favorite memorable services and tell us about your own spiritual journey.
 We hope that this community becomes your new spiritual home.